CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 "ret":              Either "FULL" to receive the full message back or "HDRS" to receive just the headers
 ```

-Note that this variable is separate from the ['trackbounces' option](#tracking-options).
+Note that this variable is separate from the ['bouncetracking' option](#tracking-options).
 It is
-possible to set 'trackbounces' to true and have SMTPeter generate a bounce
+possible to set 'bouncetracking' to true and have SMTPeter generate a bounce
 report after receiving notification of a bounce.
 This report will always go
 to the address configured under 'Bounce management'.